m-labs/artiq/doc/manual/installing.rst

 .. warning::
     Conda packages are supported for Linux (64-bit) and Windows (32- and 64-bit).
-    Users of other operating systems (32-bit Linux, BSD, OSX ...) should and can :ref:`install from source <install-from-sources>`.
+    Users of other operating systems (32-bit Linux, BSD, OSX ...) should and can :ref:`install from source <install-from-source>`.

 Installing Anaconda or Miniconda